isomerpages/isomerpages-govtech/media/technews/_posts/2019-09-09-hardcopy-medical-certs-will-soon-be-no-more-with-digimc.md

 The OGP team is now focusing on getting a critical user base on board DigiMC.
 It plans to implement DigiMC across all SingHealth institutions by early 2020.
 To ensure a smooth transition, DigiMCs will be issued in parallel with hardcopy MCs for a few months before the latter is eventually phased out.
 This will also allow time for employers to become used to DigiMC and adapt their internal MC submission procedures accordingly.

-The team has also prepared various recommendations on how to handle digital MCs in their FAQ for employers.
+The team has also prepared various recommendations on how to handle digital MCs in their FAQs for employers.
 However, patients will still be able to request a paper MC if they require it.

-In the longer run, the team also explore integrating DigiMC with other government applications such as HealthHub to create a one-stop solution for all medical records and appointments, Mr Chong concluded.
+In the longer run, the team also will explore integrating DigiMC with other government applications such as HealthHub to create a one-stop solution for all medical records and appointments, Mr Chong concluded.